giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 vts-default-filter-key: ""
 ```

-To edit one of these values, include it in the `data` field of the `nginx-ingress-controller-user-values` configmap in the
+To edit one of these values, include it in the `data` field of the `nginx-ingress-controller-user-values` ConfigMap in the
 `kube-system` namespace of the tenant cluster:

 ```yaml